WindChimeRan/NREPapers2019/README.md

-the task as a multi-turn question answering problem, i.e., the extraction of entities and relations is transformed to the task of identifying answer spans fromthe context.
-Thismulti-turn
+the task as a multi-turn question answering problem, i.e., the extraction of entities and relations is transformed to the task of identifying answer spans from the context.
+This multi-turn
 QA formalization comes with several key advantages: firstly, the question query encodes important information for the entity/relation